Platform-OS/platformos-check/docs/checks/parse_json_format.md

-# Prevent unformatted schema tags (`SchemaJsonFormat`)
+# Prevent unformatted parse_json tags (`ParseJsonFormat`)

 _Version 1.9.0+_

-This check exists to ensure the JSON in your schemas is pretty.
+This check exists to ensure the JSON in your parses is pretty.

 It exists as a facilitator for its auto-correction.
 This way you can right-click fix the problem.